Worldwide University Preparation

 Most students may not take more than three AP classes during one school year.
 Students must have a B+ average in the prerequisite course and/or the permission of the Department Head in order to register for an Advanced Placement course.

 The College Board, the parent organization of the AP Program, has commended TASIS England for its strong exam results.
-The TASIS England pass rate is typically 90%, which compares favorably with an American independent school average of 70%.
+The TASIS England 2019 pass rate is 89%, which compares favorably with an American independent school average of 70%.
+Year on year, the TASIS pass rate typically falls between 86 and 90%.

 AP courses offer students an intensive academic experience as well as the flexibility and freedom to focus on their strengths.
 In addition, the AP International Diploma is available as an option for students applying to universities outside the United States.